 Historically speaking, it's hard to pinpoint when these two concepts became separate.
 What is clear, is that demand gen emerged from a need as marketers realized that lead gen was not sufficient enough to scale broadly and build a long-term business strategy.

-After all, capturing leads is not enough; sustained growth requires sustained customer interest which demand gen aims to achieve.
+After all, capturing marketing or sales leads is not enough; sustained growth requires sustained customer interest which demand gen aims to achieve.

 In this article, I dive head-first into the world of B2B marketing and will look to explain the key differences between demand generation and lead generation.
 We’ll review the core components, metrics of each and share some ideas on how to effectively incorporate both into your B2B marketing strategy.